🏠 Home

 The key recipe is as follows:

-- Reasoning data filtering: Filtering out samples with wrong answers helps all components, but rationalization
+- Reasoning data filtering: filtering out samples with wrong answers helps all components, but rationalization

 does not.